Fig .: DS1603L ultrasonic level sensor with serial data output

 The ultrasonic sensor is soldered to the respective pins of the Wemos D1 mini and then plugged onto the power shield.
 Everything is then housed in a waterproof case.

-Programming the firmware
+Adaptation of the firmware

 - Programming software NodeMCU Flasher start on laptop or PC and Firmware load